UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 Round-robin use / grouping of UFTPD servers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can configure multiple UFTPD servers to form a "logical"
+You can configure multiple UFTPD servers to form a *logical*
 UFTPD server.
-The idea is that multiple UFTPD servers are used in a round robin fashion to provide better performance.
+The idea is that multiple UFTPD servers are used in a round robin fashion to
+provide better performance.

 Also, this mode of operation will provide fail-over if one of the
 UFTPD servers is down for maintenance or upgrades (or because of some error).

-In this case the configuration for the logical server has multiple blocks numbered "1", "2", ...
+In this case the configuration for the logical server has multiple blocks numbered "1", "2",
+...

 Each block configures one physical server.